 IRGC leadership developments are significant because of the political influence of the IRGC.
-On September 2, 2007, Khamene'i replaced Rahim Safavi with Mohammad Ali Jafari as commander in chief of the Guard; Jafari is considered a hardliner against political dissent and is reputedly close to the Supreme Leader and less so to Ahmadinejad.
+On September 2, 2007, Khamene'i named Mohammad Ali Jafari as commander in chief of the Guard; Jafari is considered a hardliner against political dissent.
 The Basij reports to the IRGC commander in chief; its leadership was changed in October 2009, to Brigadier General Mohammad Reza Naqdi (replacing Hossein Taeb).
 It operates from thousands of positions in Iran's institutions.
 Command reshuffles in July 2008 integrated the Basij more closely with provincially based IRGC units; furthered the view that the Basij is playing a more active role in internal security.
 In November 2009, the regime gave the IRGC's intelligence units greater authority, perhaps surpassing those of the Ministry of Intelligence, in monitoring dissent, an apparent response to the Green movement.
 The IRGC Navy now has responsibility to patrol the entire Persian Gulf, and the regular Navy is patrolling the Strait of Hormuz.
 More information on how the Iranian military might perform against the United States is discussed later.